Ashraful654/news-site/README.md

 #  news-site Website Complete
-It's Complete Dynamic and Fully Functional Website using PHP prrogramming language and MySQL Database.
+It's Complete Dynamic and Fully Functional Website using PHP programming language and MySQL Database.

 # ⚙️ Technology Used